UCLALibrary/SLDP_ARK_mint/README.md

 3. The ARK shoulder
 4. EZID login credientials

-the parent ark input and new item ark will be appended to the last two columns of the output csv file
+the parent ark input and new item ark will be added to the existing columns.
 ```

 ## Testing